snori74/linuxupskillchallenge/0-digital-ocean.md

     sudo apt upgrade

-Don't worry too much about the output and messages from these commands, but it should be clear whether they succeded or not.
+Don't worry too much about the output and messages from these commands, but it should be clear whether they succeeded or not.
 These commands are how you force the installation of updates on an Ubuntu Linux system, and only an administrator can do them.

 ## We can now safely disable login as the *root* user

 With our new working user able to perform all sysadmin tasks, there is no reason for us to login user *root*.
 Our server is exposed to all of the internet, and we can expect continuous attempts to login from malicious bots - most of which will be attempting to login as *root*.
-While we did set a very secure passord just before, it would be nice to know that remote login as *root* is actually *impossible* - and it's possible to do that with this command:
+While we did set a very secure password just before, it would be nice to know that remote login as *root* is actually *impossible* - and it's possible to do that with this command:

     sudo usermod root "!" -p